LABVIS-UFPA/GAClusterKriging/README.md

 ![Alt text](/img/toolsInstallPackages.png?raw=true "Optional Title")

-In the text field "Packages", type the following packages and press the button "Install".
+In the text field "Packages", type each of the following packages listed below and press the button "Install".

 ![Alt text](/img/toolsInstallPackages2.png?raw=true "Optional Title")

-Wait for the installation to finish before installing another package.
+Here are the packages that must be installed:
  - gstat
  - sp
  - automap